awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `EbsOptimized`  <a name="cfn-as-launchconfig-ebsoptimized"></a>
 Specifies whether the launch configuration is optimized for EBS I/O \(`true`\) or not \(`false`\)\.
 This optimization provides dedicated throughput to Amazon EBS and an optimized configuration stack to provide optimal EBS I/O performance\.
-Additional fees are incurred when using EBS\-optimized instances\.
-For more information about fees and supported instance types, see [EBS\-Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+Additional fees are incurred when you enable EBS optimization for an instance type that is not EBS\-optimized by default\.
+For more information, see [EBS\-Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-If this property is not specified, `false` is used\.
+The default value is `false`\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)